 Most Common Mistakes

-Although we learned the original technique from Nugbuckets who was an avid organic soil grower, many growers of varying levels of experience claim it adds too much time to the vegetative period.
-This is due to the fact that manifolding requires a lot of recovery and growth time due to the all the topping.
+Although we learned the original Mainlining technique from Nugbuckets who was an avid organic soil grower, many growers claim it adds too much time to the vegetative period.
+This is due to the fact that manifolding requires a lot of recovery and growth time due to all the topping.

-Hydroponic setups generally experience much faster vegetative growth than soil, so this method is much more viable in such a medium.
-In particular, plants grown in DWC, hempy buckets or similar mediums seem to best demonstrate the power of manifolding.
+Hydroponic setups generally experience much faster vegetative growth than soil, so this method is much more viable in mediums like coco or DWC.
+In particular, plants grown in DWC, hempy buckets, or similar mediums are great at demonstrating the power of manifolding.

 First Time Grower

-This is another technique that can give a new grower much larger responsibility than they prepared for.
+This is another technique that can give a new grower a lot more responsibility than they expected.
 In addition to having to make quite a few cuts on your plant, LST is almost necessary at a vulnerable time for the plant.
 This means there isn’t much room for error though there is plenty of opportunity for a wrong snip or bend.

 Topping Too Early

 When growing a cannabis plant and trying a new technique, the excitement is palpable!
-Unfortunately for us, plants – even fast-growing ones – don’t grow fast enough to quench our gardening thirst.
+Unfortunately for us, even fast-growing plants don’t grow fast enough to quench our gardening thirst.
 This can lead to ‘over-care’ (aka ‘Too Much Love’) or starting techniques prematurely.

-Cannabis plants are pretty hearty, but a young plant can easy be decimated by the strength of a human without even trying!
-When using LST on a cannabis plant, the difference in strength it takes to bend a stem versus breaking it is miniscule; in some cases the breaking point is indistinguishable based on resistance alone.
+Cannabis plants are pretty hearty, but a young plant can easily be decimated by the strength of a human, even if they’re trying to be gentle!
+When using LST on a cannabis plant, the difference in strength it takes to bend a stem versus breaking it is minuscule; in some cases, the breaking point is indistinguishable based on resistance alone.

 This means you have to be super careful when utilizing LST on any cannabis plant, especially when they’re still young since their stems break much easier.
 If you’re feeling nervous when doing LST on a young plant and feel it might break soon, try splitting the LST session into multiple days.
 This way your plants will have a chance to recover and have a smaller chance of breakage on the next bend.

 Defoliation is the act of purposefully removing fan leaves from a cannabis plant to expose more nodes/bud sites to a higher amount of light.
-To make it short, defoliation takes back space and light taken by fan leaves and instead makes both things available for plant matter that can actually grow bud (among other benefits).
+To make it short, defoliation takes back space and light taken by fan leaves and instead makes both things available for parts of the plant that can actually grow bud.